-The keyboard is a compact, low-profile design with a row of function keys and cursor motion keys in an inverted-T configuration.
+The keyboard is a compact, low-profile design with a row of function keys and inverted-T cursor motion keys.
 A media eject key is located to the right of the function keys.

-Access to internal components and expansion connectors is no longer via the keyboard; access is via the RAM expansion slot and is explained in "The RAM Expansion Slot" (page 51).
+Access to internal components and expansion connectors is no longer via the keyboard, so the keboard is not latched for removal.
+Access to internal components is via the RAM expansion slot and is explained in "The RAM Expansion Slot" (page 47).